Nithanaroy/db-migrate-apoc/README.md

 - `dbmigrate.version()`: returns the current version of the database
 - `dbmigrate.upTo(abs_folder_path, version_number)`: upgrades the database to the version_number specified.
 This is useful when we want to move to a specific newer version from the current version
 - `dbmigrate.downTo(abs_folder_path, version_number)`: down grades the database to the version_number specified.
 This is useful when we want to move to a specific older version of the database from the current version while debugging for example

+## Building Manually

+This project uses maven, to build a jar-file with the procedure in this project, simply package the project with maven:

+    mvn clean package

+This will produce a jar-file, `target/dbmigrate-*.jar`, that has to be copied to the `plugin` directory of your Neo4j instance.

 ## License